Trekking to Honduras with Ohio State StudentsFebruary 15, 2023 (Published: July 14, 2014)

 Students drink El Socorro coffee on campus, and the trip explored the long journey coffee takes from farm to cup.
 Along the way, students learned about the coffee production cycle, developed relationships and gained an understanding of socioeconomic issues facing coffee farmers.
 While in Honduras, they toured coffee farms and a wet mill that processes ripe coffee cherries, learning about smallholder farming systems and their agricultural and environmental practices.

 Students also met with teachers and students at the community’s one-room Jose Cecilio del Valle elementary school, which serves over 70 students.
 There, they participated in classroom sessions and engaged students in learning activities.

 This is the second service learning trip to El Socorro that Crimson Cup has sponsored, and we’re currently working with Ohio State to set up an ongoing series of service learning trips.
 Our experience is that this kind of educational and cultural exchange benefits both the students and the local farmers.

 For example, last year’s trip inspired the El Socorro community to make improving education for local children a priority.
 On this year’s trip, students worked with community leaders and Crimson Cup on plans to hire an English-speaking teacher for the school.
 Earlier this year, we raised $4,800 to fund the teacher’s salary through an Indiegogo crowd-funding campaign.
 Students also explored a process for setting up scholarships to enable El Socorro students to attend school beyond the sixth grade.
-We worked with Barrington Elementary School students to raise funds for scholarships.
+We worked with students at Upper Arlington’s Barrington Elementary School to raise funds for scholarships.

 We appreciate Zia Ahmed’s leadership in coordinating the service learning program, and the El Socorro community is grateful for the contributions of the students.
 Together, we are making a real difference in the lives of students and the farmers who grow coffee served on campus!